Supernatural (film): Plot

 In New York City, Ruth Rogen is on death row for murdering three of her former lovers.
 Her fourth lover, a charlatan psychic named Paul Bavian, betrayed her to the police.
-Dr. Carl Houston believes the evil spirit of an executed murderer goes abroad to commit more crimes after death, and gets permission to experiment on Rogen's body after she is executed via the electric chair.
+Dr. Carl Houston believes the evil spirit of an executed murderer goes abroad to commit more crimes after death, and he gets permission to experiment on Rogen's body after she is executed via the electric chair.

-Meanwhile, heiress Roma Courtney is contacted by Bavian, who claims her recently-deceased twin brother, John, wants to send her a message.
+Meanwhile, heiress Roma Courtney is contacted by Bavian, who claims her recently deceased twin brother, John, wants to send her a message.
 When Bavian's landlady threatens to expose him, he murders her with a ring that has a poisoned needle.
 Roma and her fiancé, Grant Wilson, attend a séance performed by Bavian.
 Bavian tricks Roma into believing her brother was murdered by Hammond, manager of the Courtney estate.
 Roma and Grant leave the séance, and visit Dr. Houston.
 He is busy in his laboratory trying to reanimate Rogen's body by pumping the corpse full of electricity.
 When Rogen's eyes open, the shocked couple are asked to leave the lab as Dr. Houston explains what he is attempting to do.
 Suddenly, a wind bursts through the room and the spirit of Rogen tries to enter Roma's body, leaving fingerprints on Roma's neck.

 In an attempt to prove Bavian a fraud, Grant schedules a second séance at Roma's home.
 Once more, Bavian uses tricks to convince Roma that Hammond is a murderer.
 Hammond scuffles with Bavian, and Bavian uses his ring to kill Hammond.
 At that moment, Rogen's spirit enters Roma's body.
 The possessed Roma agrees to leave with Bavian.
 They go to her former apartment.
-Bavian doesn't realize Roma is possessed and Bavian declares is disdain for Rogen and his desire for Roma.
+Bavian doesn't realize Roma is possessed and Bavian declares his disdain for Rogen and his desire for Roma.
 When the landlord tells them to leave, Bavian suggests they adjourn to Roma's yacht.
 They passionately embrace.
 Meanwhile, Grant aided by John's ghost, realizes Roma is possessed and rushes to the yacht.
-At the yacht during afterglow, Bavian and Roma exchange chatter and Bavian gets spooked by Roma's mannerisms that seem familiar to Rogen's.
+At the yacht during afterglow, Bavian and Roma exchange chatter and Bavian gets spooked by Roma's mannerisms that seem similar to Rogen's.
 Grant arrives just in time to prevent Rogen/Roma from strangling Bavian and Bavian from killing Roma.
-Exposed, Bavian runs and as he tries to leave, Rogen's spirit follows and wraps a rope around his neck, hangs him.
+Exposed, Bavian runs and as he tries to leave, Rogen's spirit follows and wraps a rope around his neck, hanging him.
 Rogen's spirit departs.
 John's spirit subtly urges the two to marry.